karineek/AccelerQ/README.md

     Y_file = prefix + ".Y.data"
 ```
 These scripts create the data for the learning in the next phase.
 These scripts call the miner, which is in ```src/kcl_prepare_data.py```.
 The customisation is done via a wrapper function that is an argument for the miner function.
-The wrapper calls either of the algorithms with classical execution (classical flag is true).
+The wrapper calls either of the algorithms with classical execution (is_classical flag is true).

 These files in ```src``` folder are involved here:
 ```